eduvpn/documentation/PORTAL_ADMIN.md

----
-title: Portal Administrators
-description: How to configure admin users for the portal
-category: configuration
----

 Certain users can be "promoted" to admin in the VPN portal.
 This can be done in two ways, based on either